 JFE annually publishes outstanding content from authors who know the value of teaching local knowledge, art, stories, and culture.
 We seek submissions of articles, model projects, multimedia products, teaching applications, and student work accompanied by critical writing that connects to the larger frameworks of the announced theme of the current Call for Submissions.
-We are currently inviting submissions for the special issue Death, Loss, and Remembrance Across Cultures: A Role for Folklore in Education.
+We are currently inviting submissions for the special issue Teaching with Ethnographic and Folk Arts Collections: Challenging History.

 We encourage submissions inclusive of perspectives and voices from underrepresented communities.
 We invite educators to share shorter pieces for “Notes from the Field.”
 Nonconventional formats are also welcomed, such as lesson plans, worksheets, and classroom exercises.
 Media submissions, including short film and audio clips, will also be considered.

 Research-based writing that theorizes, evaluates, or assesses programs that use folklore in education tools and practice are also welcomed.
 These research articles may intersect with the theme, but all submissions with a research component will be considered.
 We encourage authors to contact the editors to learn more and explore whether their concept might be a good fit.